Founder, Aneden Gives

 President & CEO, Aneden Consulting Inc

 My name is Olu Fagbemiro.
-I live in Washington State with my husband, Afolabi, and our daughter, Anike.
+I live in Washington State with my husband, Afolabi, our daughter, Anike and son, Timi.
 In 2018, I founded ANEDEN Gives because of my own fertility journey and the brave women I have met along the way.

 In 2004, I was diagnosed with fibroids, benign tumors in the uterus, which grew quickly and by 2007 I had to have my first myomectomy because I had several fibroids including a large one that caused severe back pain and also put pressure on my bladder.
 After the 2007 procedure, the fibroids slowly grew back.
 By 2014 when I was ready to start trying for a baby, my doctor recommended we remove the fibroids before we tried conceiving in order to improve the health of the pregnancy and baby.
 So, a second myomectomy was scheduled.